Un-EVIMO: Unsupervised Event-Based Independent Motion Segmentation

 As described in the main manuscript, we perform motion segmentation on events projected on $x, y$ space, allowing us to use existing image-based segmentation architectures.
 However, this does not imply that we discard time information from the input of the network.
 Instead, we use an event volume~\cite{zhu2019unsupervised} to encode the spatiotemporal information in the events.
 The input volume has a dimension of $(N, H, W)$, where $H$ and $W$ are the spatial dimensions of the event camera, and $N$ is the number of temporal bins used to discretize time.
 We use a relatively large number $15$ for $N$ to balance between the amount of temporal information and the usage of gpu.
 In EV-IMO~\cite{mitrokhin2019ev}, an DAVIS 346 is used for data collection, the sensor resolution is $260 \times 346$.
 In this dataset, a rather wide lens was used, which caused distortion.
 Our method assumes calibrated cameras, and thus we undistort the events and input depth and crop the images to $215 \times 320$.
 We use the raw resolution for training and inference.
 In addition, we clarify the training and test split of our network.
 Table, Wall, Floor and Box training sequences are used during training.
 We performed the test on all evaluation sequences from the same four classes.
 We perform an evaluation on all slices where at least a single object is present, when IoU is meaningful.

 We notice that multiple modalities of the provided ground truth have built-in noise.
 For example, the depth maps are provided with holes and the scans have discontinuities on flat surfaces.
 Therefore, we only use depth maps up to 3 meters of the camera during training.
 In our pseudo-label generation, the holes in the depth map created discontinuous masks, which we use mathematical morphology to fill these holes.
 However, we find the network relatively robust to these changes because the pseudo-masks are themselves noisy.
 We report these engineering choices to ensure that the experiments are completely reproducible.
-Details can be seen in the code files submitted.